Milky Way Cheesecake Brownies are full of cheesecake, chocolate and dripping with ooey-gooey caramel! These are next level brownies!!

 - Snickers Cheesecake Bars

 - Mint Chocolate Skillet Brownie

-Milky Way Cheesecake Brownies are stuffed with delicious creamy cheesecake and dripping with ooey gooey caramel!
+Milky Way Cheesecake Brownies are full of cheesecake and dripping with ooey-gooey caramel!
 These will be a hit at your next party!

 - 1 cup butter , melted